pu-cc/gm_gpio_ringosc/README.md

 ### Industry Standard Considerations

-According to the [data sheet](https://colognechip.com/docs/ds1001-gatemate1-datasheet-latest.pdf), GateMate's single-ended GPIO support LVCMOS and LVTTL, compliant to the standards JESD8-5 and JESD8-7, resulting in the supported voltage levels from 1.2V to 2.5V Both standards do not appear to be publicly accessible, but only after registration to the [JEDEC](https://www.jedec.org/) organization.
+According to the [data sheet](https://colognechip.com/docs/ds1001-gatemate1-datasheet-latest.pdf), GateMate's single-ended GPIO support LVCMOS and LVTTL, compliant to the standards JESD8-5 and JESD8-7.
+Both standards do not appear to be publicly accessible, but only after registration to the [JEDEC](https://www.jedec.org/) organization.

 In the context of the upcoming investigations, it seems obvious to cross-referencing to JESD8C, the interface standard for nominal 3V/3.3V supplies, as well.